Highway patrol: Norway

 In Norway, traffic policing on highways is the responsibility of National Mobile Police Service of the Norwegian Police Service.

 Pakistan

 In Pakistan, traffic policing on National Highways And Motorways is the responsibility of National Highways & Motorway Police.

 Philippines

 In the Philippines, traffic policing on national highways and motorways is the responsibility of the Highway Patrol Group of the Philippine National Police.
 The Highway Patrol Group are responsible for intelligence, promulgating anti-carnapping campaigns and other road enforcements.
 In regards to traffic violations, the Land Transportation Office Law Enforcement Service are responsible for enforcing traffic rules and regulations both for public utility and private vehicles on national highways.

-Furthermore, the Metro Manila Development Authority are responsible for policing traffic rules around Metro Manila highways, particularly on Epifanio de los Santos Avenue.
+Furthermore, the Metropolitan Manila Development Authority is responsible for policing traffic rules around Metro Manila highways, particularly on Epifanio de los Santos Avenue.

 Poland

 In Poland, traffic policing on highways is the responsibility of the Policja, the National Police Force.

 Portugal

 In Portugal, traffic policing on highways is the responsibility of the Republican National Guard.